 For labs interested in field sampling wild strains, we built an R package to read-in, process, analyze, and plot sampling data collected using Fulcrum (apps are below).
 A procotol for nematode sampling is here.

-Our lab has developed fulcrum forms/applications for gathering data when collecting C. elegans wild isolates.
+Our lab has developed Fulcrum forms/applications for gathering data when collecting wild Caenorhabditis species.

 VCF-kit is a command-line based collection of utilities for performing analysis on Variant Call Format (VCF) files.
 A summary of the commands is provided below.
 See documentation for details on installation and usage.

 |call||Compare variants identified from sequences obtained through alternative methods against a VCF.|